christelbuchanan/bap-578-non-fungible-agents-nfa/whitepaper/introduction.md

 Each implementation uses different approaches to permissions, access control, and security, creating a patchwork of security models that are difficult to audit, understand, and trust.
 This inconsistency increases the risk of vulnerabilities and makes it challenging for users to make informed decisions about security trade-offs.

 ### 4. Duplicated Infrastructure and Wasted Resources
-Developers repeatedly build the same foundational components—agent lifecycle management, imprint systems, learning frameworks, and security mechanisms—rather than focusing on unique value creation.
+Developers repeatedly build the same foundational components—agent lifecycle management, experience systems, learning frameworks, and security mechanisms—rather than focusing on unique value creation.
 This duplication wastes resources and slows innovation across the ecosystem.

 ### 5. Lack of Learning Standardization
 Perhaps most critically, there has been no standardized approach to enabling agents to learn and evolve.
 Each project implements its own learning mechanisms, making it impossible for agents to share knowledge, for users to understand learning capabilities, or for the ecosystem to benefit from collective intelligence.